breezy-codes/breezy-codes.github.io/intro.md

 ## Capstone Subjects

 My Capstone projects have provided valuable opportunities to develop both technical and leadership skills.
 In Capstone A, I led the SplashKit tutorials team for [Thoth Tech](https://github.com/thoth-tech), and my efforts were rewarded with a perfect grade of 100.
-Capstone B focuses on technical contributions to SplashKit core and the Splashkit website with usage examples and a beyond Splashkit project.
+Capstone B focused on technical contributions to SplashKit core and the Splashkit website with usage examples and a beyond Splashkit project which also received a perfect grade of 100.

 To learn more about my Capstone contributions, please visit [Capstone Projects](content/capstone.md).